-Dance jumps: a maximum of two (2) jumps, of one (1) rotation (no more than one rotation in the air), including the one presented as requirement in the artistic footwork sequence.
-All the jumps shall not be considered as elements of technical value.
+Dance jumps: a maximum of two (2) jumps of one (1) rotation (no more than one rotation in the air), All the jumps shall not be considered as elements of technical value.
+The required jumps used as features of the technical elements will be counted in the two (2) allowed.
 Jumps are not allowed in the Footwork Sequence.

 Stop: a stop is considered when the skater is stopped for more than three (3) seconds up to a maximum of eight (8) seconds.
 A maximum of two (2) stops executed during the entire program for a minimum of three (3) seconds to a maximum of eight (8) seconds each (excluding the beginning and the end).